Kharkuwal

 Kharkuwal is a village in Shaheed Bhagat Singh Nagar district of Punjab State, India.
 It is located 17 km away from postal head office Garcha, 18 km from Nawanshahr, 10 km from district headquarter Shaheed Bhagat Singh Nagar and 99 km from state capital Chandigarh.
 The village is administrated by Sarpanch an elected representative of the village.
+Mr. Ramji Dass Kharkuwal, was the Sarpanch of the village and also held the position of Numberdar.
+He contributed significantly to social welfare and development in the area.
+For instance, he initiated the construction of a large wastewater management pond and advocated for improved road connectivity, linking the village directly to the main road that connects to Ludhiana, thereby easing accessibility.

 Demography

 As of 2011, Kharkuwal has a total number of 135 houses and population of 663 of which 344 include are males while 319 are females according to the report published by Census India in 2011.
 The literacy rate of Kharkuwal is 75.49% lower than the state average of 75.84%.
 The population of children under the age of 6 years is 55 which is 8.30% of total population of Kharkuwal, and child sex ratio is approximately 897 as compared to Punjab state average of 846.

 Most of the people are from Schedule Caste which constitutes 99.85% of total population in Kharkuwal.
 The town does not have any Schedule Tribe population so far.

 As per the report published by Census India in 2011, 214 people were engaged in work activities out of the total population of Kharkuwal which includes 174 males and 40 females.
 According to census survey report 2011, 52.34% workers describe their work as main work and 47.66% workers are involved in Marginal activity providing livelihood for less than 6 months.